Copilot in Action: Infrastructure as Code with Terraform¶

 - Create a new directory in your workspace named

-. - Inside the
+modules. - Inside the

-directory, create a new directory namedec2_instance
+modulesdirectory, create a new directory namedec2_instance. - Inside the

-. - Add the following comment to the file:
+ec2_instancedirectory, create a new file namedmain.tf. - Add the following comment to the file:

-- Use either the Copilot inline prompt or the Copilot sidebar chat to ask Copilot to generate the Terraform module from the comment.
+# Create a reusable module for an AWS EC2 instance - Use either the Copilot inline prompt or the Copilot sidebar chat to ask Copilot to generate the Terraform module from the comment.
 Example (using the sidebar chat):

-- Review the feedback from Copilot.
+@workspace Generate a Terraform module for the pseudo code comment in modules/ec2_instance/main.tf - Review the feedback from Copilot.
 If everything looks good, copy the code to

-. - Finally, run
+modules/ec2_instance/main.tf. - Finally, run

-to initialize the Terraform configuration, and then runterraform validate
+terraform initto initialize the Terraform configuration, and then runterraform validateto ensure that the configuration is valid.

 Understanding Terraform Plan and Apply with Copilot¶